SaiyanSkywalker/CNH-Staff-Management-App/README.md

 **Note**: These commands are ran with the assumption that you have already set up emulators in Android Studio/XCode.
-If you need any help with this, please refer to this [link](https://reactnative.dev/docs/environment-setup?guide=native).
+If you need any help with this, please refer to **Resources** section of this README.